lilibethocando/bikeshare_project/README.md

 ### Resources

-- We used [Streamlit](https://streamlit.io/) which is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science projects.
+- I used [Streamlit](https://streamlit.io/) which is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science projects.
 - The data for this project was provided by [Udacity](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104) on the Programming for Data Science with Python Nanodegree.